 London has already conquered the container concept in Shoreditch, East London, where Boxpark was installed in 2011.
 A selection of mini retail chains all stand in a row with stores ranging from Gap, STA Travel and Kiehls alongside several other large and small scale stores.
 With business still booming in boxes in London, the concept could prove to be a more progressive and efficient way to start up your company.

-But what are some things to consider when choosing a container for your pop-up?
+But what are some things to consider when choosing a pop-up shipping container for your shop?